What is acute vomiting?

 - Sudden changes in diet – Many cats can be quite sensitive to new foods if you are planning to change your cat’s type of food, do so gradually over a few days.

 - Poisoning – There are many substances toxic to cats, ingestion may occur due to dietary indiscretion, deliberate poisoning or when a well-meaning pet owner administers medications or supplements not suitable for cats.
 Toxins can include plants, drugs, metals, household cleaners, insecticides, chocolate.

-- Food poisoning – Which may be due to dietary indiscretion or food which has spoiled or been left out too long.
+- Food poisoning – This may be due to dietary indiscretion or food which has spoiled or been left out too long.

 Infections or parasites:

-- Feline panleukopenia – A severe and highly infectious viral infection which destroys white blood cells, which are cells of the immune system responsible for fighting infection.
+- Feline panleukopenia – A severe and highly infectious viral infection that destroys white blood cells, which are cells of the immune system responsible for fighting infection.